FREQUENTLY ASKED QUESTIONS

-The Accelerator is entirely run by the European Journalism Centre.
-It is supported by a €1.7 million fund from News Integrity Initiative and Civil.
+Throughout 2018 and 2019, the Accelerator has been kindly supported by a €1.7 million fund from News Integrity Initiative and Civil.

 The News Integrity Initiative at the Craig Newmark Graduate School of Journalism is a $14 million fund from a coalition of partners, which currently include Facebook, Craig Newmark Philanthropic Fund, Ford Foundation, AppNexus, Knight Foundation, Tow Foundation, Betaworks, Mozilla, and Democracy Fund.
 The advisory council of the News Integrity Initiative can be found here.

 News Integrity Initiative is supporting efforts to connect journalists, technologists, academic institutions, non-profits, and other organisations from around the world to foster informed and engaged communities, combat media manipulation, and support inclusive, constructive, and respectful civic discourse.